 Step 2: Select the Background

 Now we have the subject isolated, but we don’t want to make changes to the subject.
 We want to affect the background.
 In other words, everything but the selected part of the image.

 To invert the selection, right-click within the selection and choose Select Inverse from the dropdown menu.

 Step 3: Blur the Background

 Now let’s add some lens blur to that background.
+There are several blur tools in Photoshop.
 Go up to Filter in the menu bar, hover over Blur Gallery, and select Tilt-Shift from the dropdown menu that appears.